International Yoga Day 2025: Know history, significance, theme and more

 The initiative for International Yoga Day was proposed by Indian Prime Minister Narendra Modi at the United Nations General Assembly (UNGA) in 2014.
 On December 11, 2014, the UN officially declared June 21 as International Day of Yoga.

-Yoga Day Date: Every year on June 21, people across the world celebrate International Yoga Day to recognise its benefits in daily life.
+Every year on June 21, people across the world celebrate International Yoga Day to recognise its benefits in daily life.
+ALSO READ: International Yoga Day 2025: 17 world records that show Yoga's global rise

 First International Yoga Day